sophmo08/vivid-pioneer/content/events/inequality26/index.md

 ---
 title: "The Long Shadow of Intersectionality?
 A Longitudinal Perspective on Migrant Women’s Pay Disadvantage"
-event: In_Equality Conference by the Cluster of Excellence "The Politics of Inequality
+event: 'In_Equality Conference by the Cluster of Excellence "The Politics of Inequality"'
 event_url: ''
 location: Konstanz, Germany
 date: '2026-04-15'